Articles and Features

 Launched in 2013, LUMA Arles is an interdisciplinary creative campus where art, culture, science, and research coexist, located on the Parc des Ateliers, a former railway wasteland.
 On this site, Gehry’s tower interweaves harmoniously with seven 19th-century factory structures.

-Although the city, with its Roman amphitheatre, the Fondation Vincent van Gogh Arles, and the yearly photography festival Les Rencontres d’Arles, has long been a cultural nexus, the Luma Arles cultural district is expected to entice a larger audience of art lovers from around the world as well as international artists attracted by unexplored artistic possibilities and multidisciplinary collaborations.
+Although the city, with its Roman amphitheater, the Fondation Vincent van Gogh Arles, and the yearly photography festival Les Rencontres d’Arles, has long been a cultural nexus, the Luma Arles cultural district is expected to entice a larger audience of art lovers from around the world as well as international artists attracted by unexplored artistic possibilities and multidisciplinary collaborations.

 Relevant sources to learn more